iresci23/laravel-qbd/README.md

 # Laravel QBD
 I've been searching how to integrate QB Web connector with Laravel 5.x but coudn't find any.
-So I made this example package if ever you are in the same situation as I was.
+So I made this example package for you if ever you are in the same situation as I was.
 Feel free to clone/copy and modify it however you like.

 ## Getting Started
 These instructions will get you a copy of the package up and running on your local machine for development and testing purposes.